On this page:

 Academics and Curriculum

-View the Bachelor of Arts in Computer Science program information, degree requirements, and graduation planning strategy in the University Catalog.
+View the Bachelor of Arts in Computer Science program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 If you are not looking for a dual program or minor you can still customize the Bachelor of Arts in Computer Science degree.
 You can take electives that will give you an understanding of business or music.